petersmith-hun/domino-deployment-orchestration/README.md

 An application registration is a description of a deployment "procedure".
 You need to register all your applications that you'd like to have handled by Domino.
 Currently registration is not possible via REST API (and at this point it is not even planned to become).
 However
-Domino CLI provides a convenient way to create new or update existing registrations stored in a .yml file located on the path you are supposed to have provided while setting up your Domino instance (`domino.system.registrations-path`).
+Domino CLI provides a convenient way to create new or update existing registrations stored in a .yml file located on the path you have provided while setting up your Domino instance (`domino.system.registrations-path`).

 Below you'll find detailed descriptions of all the possible configuration parameters and their requirement-matrix for each of the currently supported deployment methods.